 Welcome to our CaringBridge website, which we are using it to keep family and friends updated in one place about my recent diagnosis.

-On Tuesday, November 1, my intern found me in my office at the McClung Museum having a seizure.
+On Tuesday, November 1, 2016 my intern found me in my office at the McClung Museum having a seizure.
 She acted quickly and got my co-worker Chris, who kept me safe and called the ambulance.
 At the University of Tennessee Hospital, they ran a bunch of tests on me and found out that I have a pretty large (4.3 x 3.4 x 3.7 cm) brain tumor on the periphery of my right anterior frontal lobe.
 Fortunately, it is in a good spot for excision, and there wasn't any swelling or bleeding around it.
-They think that it is possibly a ganglioglioma, oligodendroglioma, or a dysembryoplastic neuroepithelial tumor (DNET).
-We will know a lot more once they do an operation to both remove the tumor and biopsy it at that time.
+Initially they thought it was possibly a ganglioglioma, oligodendroglioma, or a dysembryoplastic neuroepithelial tumor (DNET), but we eventually found out that it was a malignant glioma––a stage 2 diffuse astrocytoma.

 In general, I'm feeling positive about all of this, and so glad that a) I didn't have a seizure while I was driving Luca or someone else around b) lucky that I had a seizure and they found the brain tumor at all, as I had absolutely no symptoms beforehand and c) like this tumor is in a good spot for removal.
 This past year has been a hard year with some minor health issues that Luca has had, and in general, just adjusting to parenthood, but this is giving me a lot of perspective.
 I'm so lucky to have such AMAZING family and friends, and to have such a beautiful, joyful son.